kubernetes-retired/service-catalog/docs/walkthrough.md

     type: Ready
 ```

-## Step 9 - ServiceServiceInstanceCredential to the ServiceInstance
+## Step 9 - ServiceInstanceCredential to the ServiceInstance

 Now that our `ServiceInstance` has been created, we can bind to it.
 To accomplish this,
-we will create a [`ServiceServiceInstanceCredential`](../contrib/examples/walkthrough/ups-binding.yaml)
+we will create a [`ServiceInstanceCredential`](../contrib/examples/walkthrough/ups-binding.yaml)
 resource.

 ```console